HOMELAND in TRANSIT is a curatorial project conceptualised by Angelika Li in 2018 soon after her move from Hong Kong to Switzerland in 2017.

 Concurrently during the Berlin exhibition period on 30 and 31 October, five video works with strong notions of water by Kongkee, Taguchi and MAP Office were interwoven with and BY THE RIVER RHINE at the outdoor video installation at a heritage-listed building on the well-known Florastrasse in Kleinbasel under the rare blue moon on 30 & 31 October.
 To the neighbours' surprise, the building has temporarily turned into a house with moving images running and moving around on the exterior.
 If one went closer to the building, sounds from the videos could be heard which added other layers to their immediate environment by the River Rhine.
 Another accidental coincidence was the rare blue moon rise which was not known during the planning phase and it miraculously offered the most dreamlike backdrop for Kongkee's two works from his 'Moon in the River' series.
 Our team hoped that this project also did act as a tool to cheer up and inject some energies to the communities around the area during the pandemic times.

 In November, Kulturkreis Zollikon has announced that 4 - 21 March, 2021 are the new dates for our exhibition HEIMAT im WANDEL at Villa Meier Severini co-curated by Martin Brauen and Angelika Li.
 The new programme from the organiser and the event with Asia Society Switzerland will be updated in due course.
-A new chapter of exhibition is being targeted to happen in Basel in June, 2021.
+A new chapter of exhibition is being targeted to happen in Basel in June, 2021. *updated as at 8 February 2021: The exhibition has been further postponed to 5-22 May 2022.

 Stay tuned for more updates of our new journeys in 2021.
 We wish you all a healthy and fruitful year ahead!